Bdot42/mfakto/README.txt

 - Install AMD APP SDK >= 2.5
 - Use the VS2010 solution to build the 32-bit or 64-bit binary, or
-- use the Linux Makefile as an example how to build your own Windows Makefile
+- use the Makefile to build using MinGW and gcc

 ####################